Tarnished Legacy: The Arthur Dean Story

 The college doubted that the poisonous gas caused Ball's death; they believed she had some undiagnosed illness.

-Ball and Dean had many accomplishments, too many to cover in this short story.
-Several things have been done to recognize Ball's legacy and correct history.
+Alice Ball and Dr. Dean had many accomplishments, too many to cover in this short story.
+Several things have been done to recognize Alice Ball's legacy and correct history.